denizyuret/Knet.jl/docs/intro.rst

    ...

-Next, we compile the model and set the learning rate to 0.1, which works well for this example.
-We use two new :ref:`loss functions
-<loss-table>`: ``softloss`` computes the cross entropy loss,
-:math:`E(p\log\hat{p})`, commonly used for training classification models and ``zeroone`` computes the zero-one loss which is the ratio of predictions that were wrong.
+Before training, we compile the model and set the learning rate to 0.1, which works well for this example.
+We use two new :ref:`loss functions <loss-table>`: ``softloss`` computes the cross entropy loss, :math:`E(p\log\hat{p})`, commonly used for training classification models and ``zeroone`` computes the zero-one loss which is the ratio of predictions that were wrong.
 I got 2.26% test error after one